Congratulations, new graduate students!

 - Enjoy the rewards!

-Domestic students, those with US citizenship or permanent residency, do not need to complete items 4, 5 and 6.
+Domestic students, those with US citizenship or permanent residency, do not need to complete items 3-5.

 Space in our program is limited.
-Replying to the offer of admission email and informing us of your preferred start date is only the first step in reserving your place in our program.
-By the commitment deadline listed on your admission letter, you should write to confirm your intent to enroll in our program.
 Please note that we do not require an enrollment deposit.
 As a legal professional or scholar, we trust that you will not make commitments to multiple universities.

 Set up your Indiana University computing accounts as soon as possible.
 You will need to use your 10-digit University ID number, last name, and date of birth to log in to the Account Management Service, where you create your computing accounts.
 Remember, the last name is your family name and the birth date should be typed in month/day/year order.